FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 a type known to the recipient.
 For example, if the recipient is expecting a floating point number in a particular tag then the order sender must make certain that an actual floating point number goes in that tag.
-FIXatdl requires that any custom parameter to an algorithm must be of a type defined by the FIX Protocol.
-So the schema provides a set of complex types that are used to extend the Parameter element.
+FIXatdl&reg; requires that any custom parameter to an algorithm must be of a type defined by the FIX Protocol.
+So the schema provides a set of complex types that are used to extend the `Parameter` element.
 These complex types directly correspond to the enumeration type description of StrategyParameterType(959) in the [FIX Latest specification](https://www.fixtrading.org/online-specification/).

-It is required that each Parameter element be extended by setting the attribute xsi:type equal to the name of one of the FIXatdl parameter extension types.
-An abstract Parameter element has the following attributes (which are described in the section "Attribute Definitions"):
+It is required that each `Parameter` element be extended by setting the attribute `xsi:type` equal to the name of one of the FIXatdl&reg; parameter extension types.
+An abstract `Parameter` element has the following attributes (which are described in the section [*Attribute Definitions*](#attribute-definitions)):

-- name
+- `name`
-- fixTag
+- `fixTag`
-- use
+- `use`
-- mutableOnCxlRpl
+- `mutableOnCxlRpl`
-- revertOnCxlRpl
+- `revertOnCxlRpl`
-- definedByFIX
+- `definedByFIX`
-- xsi:type
+- `xsi:type`

-When the Parameter element is extended it gains several more attributes depending on the element to which it is extended.
+When the `Parameter` element is extended it gains several more attributes depending on the element to which it is extended.

-The types of these attributes are also dependent on the extended element and may vary from one Parameter to another.
+The types of these attributes are also dependent on the extended element and may vary from one `Parameter` element to another.

-The following table presents the xsi:type names, the expected data type of the wire-value and the extended attributes that apply only to the specific parameter extension type.
+The following table presents the `xsi:type` names, the expected data type of the wire-value and the extended attributes that apply only to the specific parameter extension type.